mokagio/mokacoding/metallo/src/posts/2020-12-17-ydniy-and-tdd.md

 }
 ```

+The implementation for `displayName` is an if-else conditional logic based on the model's `spicy` property.

-When writing the implementation for `displayName` do we need actual logic yet?
+Do we need that conditional logic to make that single test pass just yet?
-No, we can just hardcode the result.
+No, we can simply hardcode the result.

 ```swift
 struct MenuItem {